Welcome to Germantown Academy

 Financial Aid is available to families who demonstrate financial need.

-Multiple members from the Class of 2018 are attending Penn, Drexel, Lehigh, Penn State and GWU.
+Multiple members from the Class of 2023 are attending University of Pennsylvania, Syracuse University, Penn State University, and Franklin & Marshall.
+FULL LIST.

 More than 1/4 of each graduating class plays a sport in college.